qd-qd/sdk-tutorials/onboarding/chapter-4/2-section-2.md

 The IBC connection is not limited to Tendermint-based chains.
 Two types of non-Tendermint chains are supported:

-* **Fast-finality chains.** Any fast-finality consensus algorithms can establish a connection with Cosmos by adapting IBC to work with the non-Tendermint consensus mechanism.
+* **Fast-finality chains**: any fast-finality consensus algorithms can establish a connection with Cosmos by adapting IBC to work with the non-Tendermint consensus mechanism.
-* **Probabilistic-finality chains.** For non-Tendermint blockchains that do not have fast-finality, like Proof-of-Work (PoW), a simple adaptation of IBC is not sufficient.
+* **Probabilistic-finality chains**: for non-Tendermint blockchains that do not have fast-finality, like Proof-of-Work (PoW), a simple adaptation of IBC is not sufficient.
 A special kind of proxy-chain called a **peg-zone** helps establish interoperability in these cases.

 ### Peg-zones